sifive/freedom-e-sdk/README.md

 # example-software-interrupt
-Add a simple "Software Interrupt" example
+A simple "Software Interrupt" example using mee-interrupts APIs for registration and stroking timer ticks.